marrow/web.dispatch.route/README.rst

 process is common to almost every web application framework (transforming URLs into controllers), RPC system, and even filesystem shell.
 Other terms for this process include: "traversal", "routing", or "lookup".

+Route-based dispatch is the variant of dispatch that uses handlers for explicitly registered paths, optionally with regular expression (regex)-based path elements.
+This implementation exposes an API that particularly benefits from the use of mix-ins as traits.
+This gives a clean flexability to routes that are difficult to beat.

+Most implementations of regex-based routing do so in a naïve way, often iterating lists of all routes at O(n) worst-case.
+Others allow you to manually partition the space with sub-routers, or optimize by declaration or manual lexicographical order.
+Some produce monolithic regular expressions that can cause instability when an application grows beyond a certain size.
+Some even iterate the whole list even after finding an endpoint.

+This dispatcher does not.
+It builds a tree, and descends the tree preferring static elements to dynamic ones, with a controllalbe presedence at declaration.
+It optionally handles binding matched dynamic elements to arguments on the resulting endpoint.
+Performance is O(depth) worst-case.

 This package speaks a standardized `dispatch protocol <https://github.com/marrow/WebCore/wiki/Dispatch-Protocol>`_ and is not entirely intended for direct use by most developers.
 The target audience is instead the authors of frameworks